 - gender-specific services

-Not every rehab center will offer a full range of care.
-However, if one treatment program doesn’t offer the services you need, you can find it at another program within the state.
+Not every rehab center offers all of these services, but Georgia’s network of state-funded facilities ensures that if one program doesn’t have what you need, you can find those specific services at another treatment center within the state.

 FAQs For State-Funded Rehab Programs In Georgia